mrpowers-io/quinn/README.md

 age,int
 ```

-Here's how to convert that CSV file to a PySpark schema:
+Here's how to convert that CSV file to a PySpark schema using schema_from_csv():

 ```python
 schema = schema_from_csv(spark, "some_file.csv")